gjpelletier/pstide/README.md

 # Example 3.
 Map the locations of model segments

 Copy/paste and run the following in Jupyter Notebook to produce a map showing the locations of the model segments.
 The map will be saved in the working directory with the default name 'pstide_segments.png'.
+The dataframe of information about segment locations is saved when you use run_pstide in result['segment_locations']
 ```
 from pstide import map_segments
 map_segments()